Philip II of Spain

 Spain: the world’s most powerful empire.

 Philip’s empire was the most powerful empire in the world.
 Spanish ships carried European salt, steel, glass beads, and paper to West Africa, where they sold those things and bought enslaved people and gold.
-Then they sold those slaves in Brazil and picked up silver, sugar, coffee, and pearls.
-They brought the silver to China and sold it for porcelain and silk, or in India for cotton cloth and pepper, and sold the porcelain and silk, cotton, pepper, coffee, sugar and pearls back in Europe.
-The Spanish got richer and richer, as the Arabian Peninsula, Central Asia, and India became poorer.
+Then they sold those slaves in Brazil and Peru and picked up silver, sugar, coffee, and pearls.

 Spain defeats the Ottoman Empire